Seldom-SE/seldom_pixel/README.md

 can compile it.
 I've only used this plugin on `.png` files, so I recommend using that format, but feel free to try it on other lossless formats.

-- It is what it looks like
+- What you see is what you get

 This crate's position component, `PxPosition`, uses an `IVec2` (2-dimensional `i32` vector) to store positions.
 This means that entities are located at exact pixel positions.